UvA-FNWI/LaTeX/_posts/0000-01-01-installinglatex.md

 ### TexWorks

-After installing you need to find **TexWorks**, which is a LaTeX-editor which we will use to edit latex-files and to process them.
+After installing you need to find **TexWorks** (it is part of the TeXLive installation).
+This is a LaTeX-editor which we will use to edit latex-files and to process them.